reslp/blog/_posts/2017-12-06-Extract-rRNA-from-Transcriptomes.md

 The output may look something like this:
 ![RNAhmmer](https://github.com/reslp/blog/raw/master/images/final_output_rrna.png)

-This is again blast tabular output with added a seperate column with lineage information.
+This is again blast tabular output with an additional column with lineage information.

 # Final remarks